NoahLaz/NoahLaz/README.md

 - 🌱 I’m currently learning javascript frameworks (react/vue) as a main dev envirements. but also exploring other web frameworks.
 - 💞️ I’m looking to collaborate on anything about web.
 I'm trying to expande my knowledge...
 - 📫 How to reach me nouh.salama@gmail.com
-- 🎮 I love video games. btw Elden Ring is a masterpiece.
+- 🎮 I love video games.
+Elden Ring is my favourite game.

 <!---
 NoahLaz/NoahLaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.